-The 2017-18 season marks the first year with Weber at the helm of the Atlanta Gladiators after being named the fifth Head Coach and Director of Hockey Operations in club history on August 23, 2017.
+The 2018-19 season marks the second year with Weber at the helm of the Atlanta Gladiators after being named the fifth Head Coach and Director of Hockey Operations in club history on August 23, 2017.
 The Lockport, NY native previously served at the ECHL level as the Vice President of Hockey Operations & Head Coach of the Cincinnati Cyclones from 2006-2010.
 Weber led his team to the ECHL Conference Finals in three of his four years behind the bench, capturing the ECHL Kelly Cup Championship twice (2008, 2010).
 With the 2010 Kelly Cup title, Weber earned his 45th career Kelly Cup playoff win, passing Davis Payne (Alaska Aces) for most by a coach in any four-year period in ECHL history.
 The veteran bench boss was voted ECHL Coach of the Year in 2007-08, after being named runner-up in 2006-07.

 Weber began his professional coaching career as the Assistant Coach with the Orlando Solar Bears of the International Hockey League (IHL) in 1999.
 In his second season in Orlando, he helped the team win the Turner Cup Championship after making it to the final the year prior.
 Weber also has lengthy experience as an AHL Head Coach in the Florida Panthers organization for the Rochester Americans in 2010-11 and San Antonio Rampage from 2011-2014.
 Most recently, Weber returned to Rochester, NY and spent last season as an Assistant Coach for the Buffalo Sabres AHL affiliate.
 In addition, Weber was the Head Coach for Medvescak Zagreb of the KHL for the first part of the 2014-15 season before finishing the year with the Coventry Blaze of the EIHL in Great Britain.
 In 2015-16, Weber returned to Coventry and won the EIHL playoff title, his fourth championship overall and third as a head coach.